honne/cdap/cdap-docs/hydrator-manual/source/developing-plugins/packaging-plugins.rst

 To find the available field names, you can use the Artifact HTTP RESTful API to :ref:`retrieve plugin details <http-restful-api-artifact-plugin-detail>` for an artifact, which will include all the available names.
-(If the artifact is your own, you will already know the available field names.)
+(If the artifact is your own, you will already know the available field names from your source code.)

 In the case of our *Batch Source* plugin example, the ``configuration-groups`` can be represented by::